The Ultimate Guide For Medicare Supplement Insurance 2026

 • You cannot be subjected to waiting periods for pre-existing conditions

-This protection is so valuable that healthcare experts universally recommend enrolling during this window whenever possible.
 If you miss this six-month period, insurance companies can use medical underwriting to evaluate your health history, potentially leading to coverage denial, significantly higher premiums, or exclusions for pre-existing conditions.

 Don't Miss This Window

 Missing your Medigap Open Enrollment Period could cost you thousands in higher premiums or even result in coverage denial.
-Mark your calendar for the first day of the month you turn 65 and enroll in Part B—this is when your six-month protection begins.
+Mark your calendar for the first day of the month you turn 65 and enroll in Part B. This is when your six-month protection begins.

 Special Enrollment Situations